WheteThunger/MonumentAddons/README.md

 That's all you need to do.
 This plugin detects when an entity is resized and automatically applies that scale to copies of the entity as matching monuments, and saves the scale in the profile's data file.
 When the plugin reloads, Entity Scale manager is called to reapply that scale.

-## Instructions for specific entities
+## Instructions for specific addons

 ### Heli & boat vendors